barionleg/cesium.wiki.gs/Deprecation-Guide.md

 1. Decide on which future version the deprecated API should be removed.
 This is on a case-by-case basis depending on how badly it impacts users and Cesium development.
 Most deprecated APIs will removed in 1-3 releases.
 This can be discussed in the pull request if needed.
 1. Use `deprecationWarning` to warn users that the API is deprecated and what proactive changes they can take.
 1. Add the [`@deprecated`](http://usejsdoc.org/tags-deprecated.html) doc tag.
-1. Add it to the `Deprecated` section of [`CHANGES.md`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CHANGES.md) and in what version it will be removed.
+1. Add it to the `Deprecated` section of [`CHANGES.md`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CHANGES.md).
+Mention what version it will be removed in.
 1. Create an [issue](https://github.com/AnalyticalGraphicsInc/cesium/issues) to remove the API with the appropriate `remove in [version]` label.